Is Now A Good Time To Refinance?

 Another type of documentation you may need is anything on updates made to your home.
 For instance, you may have some receipts that record work done to improve or upgrade the home.
 These could be vital for the appraisal portion of your refinance.
 Lenders will typically require one, similar to how you likely needed one for your original loan.
 If you want to improve the outcome of that appraisal (and speed up your closing), you can put some effort into your home’s appeal.
 Work done on the exterior is often recommended to better your home’s curbside appeal.

 The Bottom Line: The Best Time To Refinance Depends On Your Financial Situation

 Refinancing your mortgage is a big decision.
 It relies heavily on your circumstances and the mortgage market.
 While current rates have increased from the 2020 lows, they’re still competitive compared to pre-pandemic years.

-So, if your current mortgage rate exceeds the current market average, it may be a good time to refinance.
+So, if your current mortgage rate exceeds the current market average or you want to tap into the equity of your home, it may be a good time to refinance.
 Of course, the decision should also fit your financial situation.
 It may not be the right time if you struggle with debt or have a low credit score.
 Consider the impact a new loan may have in the long-term before you apply with a lender.

 Viewing 1 - 3 of 3

 Types Of Mortgage Refinance: Which Option Is Right For You?